jma02/jma02/README.md

 If you've reached this.
 Hello!
 I am Jonathan.
 I currently study inverse problems, MCMC methods, diffusion/flow models for applied mathematics problems, and geometry.

 I'm also an avid competitive programming enjoyer.
+I'm currently trying to increase my Codeforces rating!
+Follow my journey here: [https://codeforces.com/profile/jma02](https://codeforces.com/profile/jma02).

 Please feel free to reach out about any of my projects.
+My socials are in the sidebar!